Need to talk? Call 1800 882 436.

 Vitamin C

 Vitamin C is found in a wide variety of fruits and vegetables.
+It is also called ascorbic acid.
 A balanced diet can give you all the vitamin C you need.
+Vitamin C might help improve the absorption of iron from your diet.

-Your midwife or doctor might suggest you take a supplement for other reasons.
+Your midwife or doctor may suggest you take:

 Vitamin B12 is important since it supports the development of your baby's nervous system.